Start building a robot that can follow lines or walls and avoid obstacles!

 What are Gerbers?
 They are a collection of files that the board house uses to create the PCB.
 A CAM (computer-aided manufacturing) file is a way to tell the design program how to create the Gerbers.
 Elecrow has a CAM file that is available for Eagle which makes it really easy to create Gerbers.
 Essentially it defines which layers should be combined in each Gerber file.
-The CAM processor looks like the following:

 After processing the job, the following files are generated.
 These files are combined into a zip and uploaded to the board house during the checkout process.

 I ordered the boards from Elecrow using the Shenzhen DHL(2-3 business days) shipping method.
 I placed my order on Oct/18 and recieved the boards on Oct/23!
 Here they are:

 Note: The boards pictured have a smaller hole pattern for a ball caster.
 I redesigned the package for this article to fit a larger ball caster.